Readyaddy/hilabs_rag/README.md

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.
 ## License
-This project is open-source and available under the MIT License."""
+This project is open-source and available under the MIT License.
-In this readme add this pdf